dingkillerwhale/MSc-Final-Project-ADPT/LCD_Sub/README.md

 @par Local Proejct Description

 This sub-project is applied for detection.
 There are four sub-folders and a project file.
-This project adopts STM32F4 official library.
+This project uses STM32F4 official library.

 "\Automatic Detect People Tchnology\Detect\StartUp" folder and "\Automatic Detect People Tchnology\Detect\CMSIS" folder contain STM32F4